The Big Idea

 - A good structure allows you to traverse up and down the tree of chucks, or to zoom in and out.
 To work with all of them at once or down to an individual pair of digits or a word.
 Allowing for many more individual pieces of information to be handled than possible in an unassisted working memory.

-As we discuss this, we should observe right away that there is a line of memory philosophy that thinks the human mind can contain all the knowledge in the universe.
-That should be discarded for the human pride and self deception it is.
 On the other hand modern people tend to go the exact opposite to view our memories as small, unreliable and incapable of holding on to much at all.
 That is also a huge error that fails to see the great tooling God has given everyone of us.

 Basic Process of Memorization